-- Do not direct water near the headlight: - ► The headlight's inside lens may fog temporarily after washing or while riding in the rain.
-This does not impact the headlight function. - However, if you see a large amount of water or ice accumulated inside the lens(es), have your vehicle inspected by your dealer. - Do not use wax or polishing compounds on matte painted surface: - Use a soft cloth or sponge, plenty of water, and a mild detergent to clean matte painted surfaces.
+- Do not direct water at the air cleaner: - ► Water in the air cleaner can prevent the engine from starting. - Do not direct water near the headlight: - The headlight's inside lens may fog temporarily after washing or while riding in the rain.
+This does not impact the headlight function.
+However, if you see a large amount of - However, if you see a large amount of water or ice accumulated inside the lens(es), have your vehicle inspected by your dealer. - Do not use wax or polishing compounds on matte painted surface: - Use a soft cloth or sponge, plenty of water, and a mild detergent to clean matte painted surfaces.
 Dry with a soft clean cloth.